 - Microsoft Windows supported operating system.
-You can use Policy Director to control the authentication requirements only for IBM clients running Windows NT Workstation 4.0 or Windows 2000. - Client Security Software version 3.0 or later.
-Install the software, and enable the IBM embedded Security Chip.
-Use the Administrator Utility to set up user authentication and edit the UVM security policy.
+You can use Tivoli Access Manager to control the authentication requirements for IBM clients running Windows XP, Windows 2000, or Windows NT Workstation 4.0. - 2.
+Client Security Software version 3.0 or later.
+After you install the software and enable the IBM embedded Security Chip, you can use the Client Security Administrator Utility to set up user authentication and edit the UVM security policy.
 For comprehensive instructions on installing and using Client Security Software, see the Client Security Software Installation Guide and the Client Security Software Administrator's Guide.

-Configuring the Policy Director setup information
+Configuring the Tivoli Access Manager setup information

-You can configure the Policy Director setup information by using the Administrator Utility, a software component that is provided by Client Security Software.
-The Policy Director setup information consists of the following settings:
+After Tivoli Access Manager has been installed on the local client, you can configure the Access Manager setup information by using the Administrator Utility, a software component that is provided by Client Security Software.
+The Access Manager setup information consists of the following settings:

-- · Selecting the full path to the Configuration File - Selecting the Local Cache Refresh Interval
+- · Selecting the full path to the Configuration File - · Selecting the Local Cache Refresh Interval

-To configure the Policy Director setup information on the IBM client, complete the following procedure:
+To configure the Tivoli Access Manager setup information on the IBM client, complete the following procedure:

-- 1. Click Start > Programs > Client Security Software Utilities > Administrator Utility. - Type the hardware password, and click OK.
-The Administrator Utility window opens.
-For complete information on using the Administrator Utility, see the Client Security Software Administrator's Guide. - In the Administrator Utility, click the Configure Application Support and Policies button. - 4.
-Click the Policy Configuration button. - 5.
-Under Policy Director Setup Information, select the full path to the PDCS.conf configuration file.
-For example, C:\PDCS\PDCS.conf - 6.
-Click the Apply button.
+- 1. Click Start > Settings > Control Panel > IBM Client Security Subsystem. - Type the Administrator Password, and click OK.
+The Administrator Utility main window opens.
+For complete information on using the Administrator Utility, see the Client Security Software Administrator's Guide. - 3.
+In the Administrator Utility, click the Configure Application Support and Policies button. - The UVM Application and Policy Configuration screen is displayed. - 4.
+Select the Replace the standard Windows logon with UVM's secure logon check box. - 5.
+In the Tivoli Access Manager Setup Information area, select the full path to the TAMCSS.conf configuration file.
+For example, C:\TAMCSS\TAMCSS.conf Tivoli Access Manager must be installed on the client for this area to be available. - 6.
+Click the Edit Policy button. - The Enter Administrator Password screen is displayed. - 7.
+Type the Administrator Password in the provided field and click OK.
+The IBM UVM Policy screen is displayed.